ItemConsulting/xp-storybook-utils/README.md

 Helper library for using Storybook with Enonic XP.
 This library helps you prepare the data from your stories before sending it to the [Storybook XP-application](https://github.com/ItemConsulting/xp-storybook/).

-The XP-Storybook-app helps you test your [Freemarker-templates](https://market.enonic.com/vendors/tineikt/freemarker-xp-library), your **CSS** and your **frontend JavaScript**.
+The XP-Storybook-app helps you test your [FreeMarker-templates](https://market.enonic.com/vendors/tineikt/freemarker-xp-library), your **CSS** and your **frontend JavaScript**.
 It does not help you test any serverside JavaScript!

-You can mount the templates for your Parts, Layouts and Pages to create stories.
-Or you can use inline templates which can import [Freemarker Macros](https://freemarker.apache.org/docs/ref_directive_macro.html) to create stories for individual components/partial-templates.
+You can mount the templates for your _Parts_, _Layouts_ and _Pages_ to create stories.
+Or you can use inline templates which can import [FreeMarker Macros](https://freemarker.apache.org/docs/ref_directive_macro.html) to create stories for individual components/partial-templates.

 [![npm version](https://badge.fury.io/js/@itemconsulting%2Fxp-storybook-utils.svg)](https://badge.fury.io/js/@itemconsulting%2Fxp-storybook-utils)